BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Data

 \subsection{JWST NIRCam and MIRI Imaging}

-We further combine deep JWST/NIRCam observations of the Great Observatories Origins Deep Survey–South field (GOODS-S) from the JADES \citep{Bunker24, Rieke23, Eisenstein23}, and the FRESCO survey \citep{Oesch23}, providing extensive broad and medium band coverage.
-Within this region there are imaging data from 14 NIRCam filters: F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, F430M, F444W, F460M, F480M.
+We further combined deep JWST/NIRCam observations of the Great Observatories Origins Deep Survey–South field (GOODS-S) from the JWST Advanced Deep Extragalactic Survey \citep[JADES;][]{Bunker24, Rieke23, Eisenstein23} and the FRESCO survey \citep{Oesch23}, providing extensive broad and medium band coverage.
+Within this region there are imaging data from 14 NIRCam filters: F090W, F115W, F150W, F182M, F200W, F210M, F277W, F335M, F356W, F410M, F430M, F444W, F460M, and F480M.
 Both sources are detected in the NIRCam filters.
-Further, we identify another resolved component (primary-1 hereafter) associated with the primary galaxy in some of the medium and broad band filters.
-The RGB composite (see right panel of Fig~\ref{fig:merged}) reveals clear color differences among the three components.
-The Primary galaxy appears redder, consistent with a relatively older stellar population, whereas primary–1 and the companion appear significantly greener, indicating very young stellar populations.
-We discuss the resolved photometric extraction for primary-1 in \S \ref{sec:SED}.
+Further, we identified another resolved component (primary-1 hereafter) associated with the primary galaxy in some of the medium- and broad-band filters.
+The red-green-blue (RGB) composite (see the right panel of Fig~\ref{fig:merged}) reveals clear colour differences among the three components.
+The primary galaxy appears redder, whereas primary–1 and the companion appear significantly greener, showing intense nebular line (\oiii) emission relative to continuum.
+We discuss the resolved photometric extraction in Sect. \ref{sec:phot_resolved}.

-Additionally, we include JWST/MIRI imaging data obtained as part of the MIRI \citep{Rieke15, Bouchet15, Wright23, Dicken24} Deep Imaging Survey (MIDIS; PID: 1283) of the Hubble Ultra Deep Field \citep{Ostlin25}.
+Additionally, we included JWST/ Mid-Infrared Instrument (MIRI) imaging data obtained as part of the MIRI \citep{Rieke15, Bouchet15, Wright23, Dicken24} Deep Imaging Survey (MIDIS; PID: 1283) of the \textit{Hubble} Ultra Deep Field \citep{Ostlin25}.
 This survey provides some of the deepest mid-infrared observations, enabling sensitive probes of the rest-frame near-infrared emission from distant galaxies \citep{Costantin25}.
-The primary galaxy is detected in two MIRI filters (F560W and F770W), while both primary–1 and the companion remain undetected in the MIRI images.
+The primary galaxy is detected in two MIRI filters (F560W and F770W), while both primary-1 and the companion remain undetected in the MIRI images.